Limited item. Available to order below. LOW STOCK.

-So my idea to FIX BELT SLIP was to design an IDLER PULLEY (back-side idler) to significantly increase belt wrap around that alternator pulley.
+So my concept to FIX BELT SLIP was to design an IDLER PULLEY (technically a back-side idler) to significantly increase belt wrap on that alternator pulley.

 A back-side idler is NOT normally done with V-belts.
 Some people will tell you you shouldn't try it.
 The main

 concern seems to be the potential for faster belt wear.
-Well I
+Well, crap!
+I

-already have faster belt wear with a slipping alternator pulley.
+already have faster belt wear with an over-tightened slipping alternator pulley.
 And so far all of

 these concerns appear to be based on opinion, not actual experience or facts.